rclone/rclone/docs/content/rc.md

 	"speed": average speed in bytes/sec since start of the process, "bytes": total transferred bytes since the start of the process, "errors": number of errors,
-	"checks": number of checked files,
+	"fatalError": whether there has been at least one FatalError, "retryError": whether there has been at least one non-NoRetryError, "checks": number of checked files,
 	"transfers": number of transferred files,
 	"deletes" : number of deleted files,